-To issue the Write Status Register Byte 2 command, the \overline{CS} pin must first be asserted and then the opcode 31h must be clocked into the device followed by one byte of data.
-The one byte of data consists of three dummy bits, the RSTE bit value, the SLE bit value, and three additional dummy bits (see Table 11-4).
-Any additional data bytes that are sent to the device will be ignored.
-When the \overline{CS} pin is deasserted, the RSTE and SLE bits in the Status Register will be modified, and the WEL bit in the Status Register will be reset back to a Logical 0.
+To issue the Write Status Register Byte 2 command, the $\overline{\text{CS}}$ pin must first be asserted and then the opcode 31h must be clocked into the device followed by one byte of data.
+The one byte of data consists of three don't-care bits, the RSTE bit value, the SLE bit value, and three additional don't-care bits (see Table 11-4).
+Any additional data bytes sent to the device will be ignored.
+When the $\overline{\text{CS}}$ pin is deasserted, the RSTE and SLE bits in the Status Register will be modified, and the WEL bit in the Status Register will be reset back to a Logical 0.
 The SLE bit will only be modified if the Freeze Sector Lockdown State command has not been previously issued.